thunlp/ToLeaP/src/scripts/README.md

 bash bfcl_setup.sh
 ```

 For locally downloaded models, you need to add the corresponding processor in the handler mapping file `src/scripts/gorilla/berkeley-function-call-leaderboard/bfcl/model_handler/handler_map.py`.
-If you want to add the `--max-model-len` parameter, you can add it around line 108 in the file `src/scripts/gorilla/berkeley-function-call-leaderboard/bfcl/model_handler/local_inference/base_oss_handler.py`.
-If you want to run the program in parallel, you can Modify the port in the file `src/scripts/gorilla/berkeley-function-call-leaderboard/bfcl/model_handler/local_inference/constant.py`
+If you want to add the `--max-model-len` parameter, you can add it around line 138 in the file `src/scripts/gorilla/berkeley-function-call-leaderboard/bfcl/model_handler/local_inference/base_oss_handler.py`.
+If you want to run the program in parallel, you can Modify the `VLLM_PORT` in the file `src/scripts/gorilla/berkeley-function-call-leaderboard/bfcl/constants/eval_config.py`

 If you want to use your locally trained model, make sure that the model path name does not contain underscores ("_").
 Otherwise, you will need to add code similar to the following around line 335 in `src/scripts/gorilla/berkeley-function-call-leaderboard/bfcl/eval_checker/eval_runner(_helper)/py` to ensure that BFCL's processing does not cause conflicts:
 ```python